amiralisahraei/Git-tutorial-for-developers/README.md

 >> git show v1.0.0
 >> git checkout -b branch_name commID # checkout in commID and create new branch
 >> git checkout -b branch_name tag_name # checkout in tag_version and create new branch
+>> git checkout <commID>  # transfer temporarily to a specific commit to check the code in that step and to come back use "git switch -"

 # Session 26 : Git blame
 >> git blame <filename>